Dhammakaya meditation: Culmination

 The practitioner can accomplish a purification of the mind until an end of this can be reached, that is Nirvana.
 According to Peter Harvey, in the Dhammakaya tradition's teachings, "Nirvana is controversially seen as one's true 'Self'", with the traditional teaching of "non-Self" (anattā) interpreted as "letting go of what is not Self, and finding what truly is Self".

 In Dhammakaya meditation, a distinction is made between "seeing the Dhammakāya" and "being the Dhammakāya".
 Only the latter is equated with having attained the stages of enlightenment at a stable level.
 It is believed that the further practitioners progress through the successive stages of the practice, the more their mind will become more pure and refined.
 According to Newell, as the meditator attains the higher-levels of Dhammakaya inner bodies, he reaches the final state of dhammakaya-arahatta where he may be enlightened or unenlightened.
-It is the enlightened who become Arahant, while the unenlightened revert to the prior state (anupadisesa nibbana), in the Dhammakaya meditation system.
-Success in the higher-levels of meditation is claimed to create supranormal powers such as the ability to "visit [Buddhist] heavens and hells to see the fate the deceased family members" and "visit nibbana (nirvana) to make offerings to the Buddha", states Newell.
-According to Scott, the samatha stage of Dhammakaya includes "the fruits of supranormal powers (iddhi) and knowledge (abhiñña)", a feature that is common in other modernist interpretations of Buddhism.
+It is the enlightened who become Arahant, while the unenlightened revert to the prior state before the Nirvana without remainder (anupādisesa nibbāna), in the Dhammakaya meditation system.
+Success in the higher-levels of meditation is claimed to create supranormal powers such as the ability to "visit [Buddhist] heavens and hells to see the fate the deceased family members" and "visit nibbāna (nirvana) to make offerings to the Buddha", states Newell.
+According to Scott, the samatha stage of Dhammakaya includes "the fruits of supranormal powers (iddhi) and knowledge (abhiññā)", a feature that is common in other modernist interpretations of Buddhism.

-The attainment of the Dhammakaya (or Dhammakayas) is described by many practitioners as the state where there is the cessation of the defilements in the mind, or, in positive terms, as the true, ultimate, permanent happiness (Pali: nibbanam paramam sukham).
+The attainment of the Dhammakaya (or Dhammakayas) is described by many practitioners as the state where there is the cessation of the defilements in the mind, or, in positive terms, as the true, ultimate, permanent happiness (Pali: nibbānaṁ paramaṁ sukhaṁ).
 According to Scott, "more often than not, it is the understanding of Nirvana as supreme happiness that is underscored in dhammakāya practice, rather than its traditional rendering as the cessation of greed, hatred and delusion", though at times these two descriptions are combined.
 This positive description of Nirvana as a state of supreme happiness may have contributed to the popularity of Wat Phra Dhammakaya to new members, states Scott.
 This view of Nirvana in the Dhammakaya meditation system is in contrast to the orthodox Theravada via negativa description of Nirvana being "not Samsāra".